 With spring right around the corner, you may spend more time outdoors to enjoy the new blooms and warm weather with your pup.
 That said, a fuzzy little mischief-maker is flying around that you need to watch out for.

-Bees are usually gentle and harmless if left alone—but if your puppy gets curious and decides to sniff a few flowers while a bumblebee is collecting her pollen, well…she isn’t going to be too happy.
+Bees are usually gentle and harmless if left alone—but if your puppy gets curious and decides to sniff a few flowers while a bumblebee is collecting her pollen or your dog steps on bee, well…she isn’t going to be too happy.
 Read on to learn about the steps you can take to treat your dog’s bee sting, avoid adverse reactions, and what you can do to reduce inflammation.